 The global logistics situation continued to be challenging during the third quarter of 2021.
 The availability of transportation and difficulties in arranging logistics by Neles or its customers has caused delays in Neles’ deliveries.
 In addition, delays have occurred due to a shortage of electronic components.
 These challenges are also expected to continue in the fourth quarter of 2021.

-In the first quarter of 2021, Neles’ Brazilian supply center was temporarily closed due to Covid-19 cases, which caused delays in deliveries and a reduction in sales in the first quarter.
-The supply center reopened more quickly than initially expected due to attentive management of the situation.
-Currently, the facility is operating.
-We had similar challenges in our Indian factories at the beginning of the second quarter, leading to temporary closures.
+During 2021, Neles’ Brazilian supply center was temporarily closed due to Covid-19 cases.
+The supply center reopened more quickly than initially expected due to the attentive management of the situation.
+There were similar challenges in Neles’ Indian factories at the beginning of the second quarter, leading to temporary closures.

-The deferred sales due to the facilities’ closure is expected to be recognized during 2021.
 Neles has operations in several regions where the Covid-19 pandemic continues to cause disruptions.
 There continue to be risks of similar temporary closures of local Neles operations as those experienced earlier.
 Currently, all Neles factories are operational, and the Covid-19 situation is being followed closely by management, prioritizing the health and safety of Neles’ employees and partners.

 Increased attention has also been paid to managing net working capital.
 There have been no material credit losses or order cancellations.